nguyenvanxuanvu/nguyenvanxuanvu.github.io/content/posts/system-design-10k-tps.md

   In this diagram, You will see the steps the system looks for when using the cache.
 First of all, the dispatcher will search for data in the cache first, when it is not in the cache, it will search the database and save it in the cache.

   This way, when the data already exists in the cache, the system's data retrieval time will be significantly reduced.

+**The above two technologies are quite prominent with a large user system.
+But is that enough?
+The answer is no, there are many ways to apply other technology as well as combine methods for different objects in the system to improve your system more and more.**

+In this blog, I will point out some other issues as well as suggested technologies to improve the system: